Jahanshah1/Frost-token-governance-CELO/README.md

 # Frost-token-governance-CELO

 ## Overview
-AN ERC20 token deployed on Alfajores test net ( CELO network ) for blog posting, on-chain governance and decentralised blog-posting.
+AN ERC20 token deployed on Alfajores test net ( CELO network ) for on-chain governance and micro transactions

 ## screenshots